What is a "Cog" Railway?

 A new era began in the late 1930's with the introduction of gasoline and diesel powered locomotives.
 Spencer Penrose, owner of the Broadmoor Hotel, had acquired the Railway in 1925 and efforts were underway to build a compact, self-contained railcar, which could carry fewer passengers during the slow parts of the season.
 These efforts culminated in engine No. 7: a gas-powered, 23-passenger unit, which made its first run on June 16, 1938.
 It is believed that No. 7 is the first rack railcar ever built in the world.

-The experiment was a huge success, and within a year of No. 7's debut, No. 8, the world's first diesel-electric cog locomotive was delivered from the General Electric Company.
+The experiment was a huge success, and within a year of No. 7's debut, No. 8, possibly the world's first diesel-electric cog locomotive was delivered from the General Electric Company.
 These diesel locomotives eliminated the time-consuming water stops as well as the back-breaking job of shoveling coal.
 Coupled with "Streamliner" coaches, Nos.
 8, 9, 10, 11, and 12 formed the backbone of the Railway's fleet from 1940 through 1965.
 The coaches could carry 56 passengers in comfort and style.

 The modern age of the Manitou & Pikes Peak Railway began with the requisition of railcars from the Swiss Locomotive Works in Winterthur, Switzerland.
 In the early 1960's, as tourism began to increase in Colorado, the Railway needed additional equipment, but the General Electric Company was not interested in the project.
 With that in mind, Mr. Thayer Tutt, President of the Railway, traveled to Switzerland to arrange for modern railcar acquisitions.

 Bigger units were needed as tourism continued to grow into the 1970s.
 The Manitou and Pikes Peak Railway officials returned to Swiss Locomotive Works in 1974 with a request for a train which could carry over 200 people.
 The results were the articulated railcars Nos.
 18 and 19.
-These cars resemble the smaller single units but are joined by the "bellows" in the middle.
-A key difference between the two trains is that the larger units are diesel-hydraulic.
+These cars resemble the smaller single units but are joined by a "bellows" in the middle.
+In addition to capacity and size, a key difference between the two trains is that the larger units are diesel-hydraulic.
 Power is provided by a transmission/retarded made by Voith Turbo of Germany.
 Somewhat like the smaller units, the engines must idle on the return trip.
 These units originally came equipped with a TwinDisc transmission and a stand-alone retarder by Voith.
 These have now been replaced with the Voith T211rzze transmission which functions as a transmission going up and a retarder coming down.
 These first two modern railcars were put into service for the 1976 season with Nos.
 24 and 25 being added in 1984 and 1989, respectively.

 As an adjunct to the arrival of the first big Swiss railcars, new switches were installed along the line.
 Prior to 1976, trains departed the Manitou Depot only three times a day in the summer.
 The equipment needed to transport the passengers at the depot was brought down from the shop, loaded up, and arrived with the train at the summit.
 With the addition of new sidings at Minnehaha and Windy Point, trains can now run up to eight times per day and pass along the line.
 Now, trains depart in mid-summer, every eighty minutes, from 8:00 am until 5:20 pm.